For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Here's what your monthly repayments could look like.
 If you're self-employed, use this as a guide to how much you should be putting away for your annual tax return:

-As Plan 5 Student Loans were introduced in August 2023, the first repayment will be no earlier than the 2026/27 tax year.
+As Plan 5 Student Loans were introduced in August 2023, the 2026/27 tax year is the first year repayments will be due.

 Student Loan repayments also come with weekly and monthly thresholds.
 If you have a salary that falls below the annual threshold, it could mean that you end up crossing the threshold if you receive a bonus or take on extra shifts.
 If that happens, you will have to start repaying your Student Loan.